Easiest Business Credit Cards to Get in Canada 2026

 - Minimal digital features or automation

-A solid low-cost option for incorporated businesses with decent personal credit, but not ideal for founders seeking credit separation or faster digital tools.
+Key takeaway: A solid low-cost option for incorporated businesses with decent personal credit, but not ideal for founders seeking credit separation or faster digital tools.
+This option might be ideal for businesses already operating with BMO and looking for a new card that is built into a similar ecosystem.

 4. American Express Business Edge®